blancas/eisen/README.md

   (future (call generate fractal)))
 ```

-These are some of the functions.
+These are some of the functions that compute the fractal.
 (Note that destructuring is not currently supported.)

 ```sml
 (* Computes a point's path. *)